JavaScriptN0ob/memm-card-flip-game/README.md

   - Re-program JS file for a better & stable work.
   - Devided programs into more smaller size function, to acheive a better maintainable and reuseable purpose.
   - Key binds function will be added shortly.

+`updates on 19.07.2020:`
+  - Using function to create element in parentNode gameBoard.
+  - Using NodeClone to clone element to create a pair of cards.
+  - update on intervals to save RAM and get better performance.
+  - still have minor problem on keyBind and removeEventListener.

   `Wenpei Z`